 When calculating future profits, a book value approach is used, where book value investment returns are projected and adjusted such that the present value of asset cash flows discounted at the risk-free rate is equal to the market value of the assets (compliant with the EEV Principles Guidance 10.11).
 The certainty equivalent approach is such that future investment risk premiums (e.g., excess investment yield over the risk-free rate, expected from risk assets such as equities and corporate bonds) are not reflected in the EEV and the value of new business.
-Future profits include the profits arising from the release of the contingency reserve and reserve for price fluctuations related to Postal Life Insurance policies, under the assumption that they will be released in the future.
-Furthermore, such profits are considered net of the reinsurance dividend paid to the Postal Management and Support Organization (please refer to "2.
+Future profits include the profits arising from the release of the contingency reserve and reserve for price fluctuations related to Postal Life Insurance policies, under the reinsurance dividend paid to the Postal Management and Support Organization (please refer to "2.
 Postal Life Insurance Policies").